 2. How much effort is it to get started and what are the tradeoffs?

-The most important thing to understand is that CMK is that it’s not an all-or-nothing approach.
+The most important thing to understand is that application-layer encryption and CMK are not an all-or-nothing approach.
 There’s a lot of flexibility with CMK to make it what you need it to be based on the requirements of your app.
 Usually, this means starting with a small subset of data, shipping the feature so your customers get the benefit of data control, and then adding more slices of data later as necessary.

 But let’s be real.
 Encrypting data creates barriers to working with that data and sets up some tradeoffs.
 But these tradeoffs typically aren’t as big of a deal as many people fear.
 Here are the most common concerns we hear.